NR74W/WipEout-Mods/README.md

 ### WipEout Pulse: FX350 Edition

-This mod adds the 32 tracks from WipEout Pure to WipEout Pulse, for both Race and Zone modes.
+This mod adds the 32 tracks from WipEout Pure to WipEout Pulse.

-### WipEout Pulse - Hard Mode
+### WipEout Pulse - Elite Difficulty

-A rudimentary AI difficulty mod, which affects all 32 tracks.
+A difficulty mod that improves the AI.

 ### WipEout Pulse - PS2 Concept Ships